rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/landing_page.md

-for styling

-1. increase font size
-2. blue for titles and for rule
-3. table: make it wider, with more space
-4. padding top and botton in image

-make this the landing page

 # What is Evam-tools?
 ***
 ```Evam-tools``` is a package that allows to infeer cancer evolutionary pathways  starting from [_cross sectional data **(CSD)**_](#helpcsd) base on the output of [_cancer progression models  **(CPMs)**_](#cpms).